Understanding The Longterm Effects Of Bulimia

 2) Teeth damage

-3) Damage to the gastrointestinal (GI) tract
+3) Effects and damage to the gastrointestinal (GI) tract

 Getty/AnnaStills

 Sometimes an individual with bulimia may purge using laxatives instead of vomiting.
 Overusing laxatives can damage the nerve endings in your intestines and anus, making it difficult to go to the bathroom normally.
-Chronic constipation, along with tooth decay damage, is another one of the most common effects of bulimia and can carry on even after the laxative use has stopped.
+Chronic constipation, along with tooth decay damage, is another one of the most common effects of eating disorders like bulimia and can carry on even after the laxative use has stopped.
 Overusing laxatives can also damage the blood vessels in the anus.
 When this happens, the person with bulimia may develop hemorrhoids.
 While hemorrhoids can be treated over the counter, they can also require prescription medication, ligation, or surgery and be very painful.

 4) Kidney damage